-- Board Governance Committee: Approx. twice/year
+- Board Governance Committee: Approximately twice/year

-- Legislative Committee: Approx. 3-4 times/year
+- Legislative Committee: Three or four times/year

-- Scholarship Committee: Approx. twice/year
+- Scholarship Committee: Approximately twice/year

-- Awards Committee: Approx. 3 times/year
+- Awards Committee: Approximately three times/year

-- Ad-hoc committees: as needed.
+- Ad-hoc committees: As needed.

 Adopted by unanimous vote of the UAFAA Board of Directors, Sept.
 23, 2016.